 - PAL Supplementary Questionnaire (optional) - complete online form here: PAL Supplementary Questionnaire

 Note: SAT, SAT 1, or ACT scores are NOT required of PAL applicants, unless applying for the Nursing program.

 The PAL Learning Center

 Milton, MA 02186

-- Cognitive testing - Results from the Wechsler Adult Intelligence Scale (WAIS-IV), the Wechsler Intelligence Scale for Children (WISC-IV), or other comprehensive cognitive tests, such as the Woodcock-Johnson Test of Cognitive Ability.
+A. Cognitive testing - Results from the Wechsler Adult Intelligence Scale (WAIS-IV), the Wechsler Intelligence Scale for Children (WISC-IV), or other comprehensive cognitive tests, such as the Woodcock-Johnson Test of Cognitive Ability.
 Test results must be accompanied by a narrative report and subtest scores.
-Please note that the WASI (Wechsler Abbreviated Scale of Intelligence) is not accepted.
+Please note that the WASI (Wechsler Abbreviated Scale of Intelligence) or other abbreviated tests are not accepted.

 - Reading (word recognition and reading comprehension*)

 Diagnostic Testing Services: Contact Linda Camp, Educational Diagnostic Center at 617-333-2036 or e-mail at email@example.com with questions about diagnostic testing services available through the Educational Diagnostic Center (EDC)